 I think this Cacti should be called “Bunny Ears”… Anyone with me?

-I love the color, texture, and form of these!
+I love the color, texture, and form of these desert plants!

 This is actually one cactus plant with many stems… So.
 Freaking.
 Cool.

-Many Mediterranean herbs grow well in a hot desert place, this is Santolina.
+Many Mediterranean herbs grow well in a hot desert place, and this one is Santolina.
 It’s grown as an annual most places in the country, but can be sheared into a neat hedge here.

 Ok, this is Vinca.
 I grew it often as an annual in Northern Cali in my younger years.
 Here, it’s a tropical ice cream cone for us flower loving gardeners.
 You could just eat it it looks so lush.